John Prystanski: 1995-2002

 Some regarded Prystanski's voting record as inappropriate for the representative of a low-income ward, and he was opposed by an ad hoc citizens' group called "It's Our City" in the 1998 election.
 He was also targeted by the Canadian Union of Public Employees.
 He was nonetheless re-elected, with a narrow victory over rival candidate Pauline Riley.
 He again endorsed the mayoral candidacy of Peter Kaufmann, who was narrowly defeated by Glen Murray.

 Prystanski sought re-election as Deputy Speaker when council reconvened, but was defeated by Harry Lazarenko.
 He was subsequently appointed to the Property and Development Committee.
 In 1999, he led a task force that examined a spate of arsons within his ward.
 In 2000, he voted in favour of a motion for municipal term limits.

 In 2000, Prystanski launched a motorcycle refinishing and parts business called The Chrome Pit.
 He was later criticized by the media and other councillors for devoting more time to his business than to his duties as a councillor.
 A 2002 article in the Winnipeg Free Press indicated that he was often late or absent from council and committee meetings, and rarely turned up at his municipal office.
 Soon after the article was published, Prystanski indicated that he would not be a candidate in the next election.

 He later supported MaryAnn Mihychuk in a 2004 mayoral by-election.

-After politics
+After Politics

-In 2007, jurors in a trial involving the Hells Angels motorcycle gang were shown evidence that Prystanski had submitted an application to join the organization.
-He declined to comment.

-Prystanski received a law degree at the University of Manitoba Faculty of Law.
-He was elected as the Manitoba Aboriginal Law Students Association representative to the Manitoba Law Students Association.
-Currently, he is a Barrister and Solicitor with the law firm McJannet Rich and the president of the Westland Foundation.
+After Prystanski’s final term ended as a city councillor, he went into private practice as a lawyer.
+In 2019, he was hired by an anonymous citizens group which uncovered a high-profile theft ring within the City of Winnipeg’s Building Inspectors.
+The group provided an in-depth report of its findings to the City of Winnipeg.
+Followed by a Human Resources internal investigation; eight city employees were terminated and an additional seven received suspensions.